National Historic Sites

 Ermatinger-Clergue National Historic Site

-This year round cultural attration is home to two of the oldest stone buildings northwest of Toronto.
-Step back into the 1800s at the Ermatigner Old Stone House, once home to prominent local resident Charles Oakes Ermatinger.
+This year-round cultural attraction is home to two of the oldest stone buildings northwest of Toronto.
+Step back into the 1800s at the Ermatinger Old Stone House, once home to prominent local resident Charles Oakes Ermatinger.
 The Clergue Blockhouse was once the home of industrialist Francis Hector Clergue from 1894 – 1908.

 Poutine Feast in Sault Ste.
 Marie